Exploring Native American Heritage

 A note on terminology: While both “Native American” and “American Indian” are widely accepted terms, it is generally preferred to use the specific tribal nation when referring to Indigenous people.
 To learn more, see the Smithsonian Institution’s National Museum of the American Indian’s statement on terminology from their FAQ page.

 See below for a list of nonfiction resources about Native American history and culture.
 You’ll find scholarship, memoirs, and reference books.

 Below is a list of fiction geared toward adults, including novels and poetry, related to Native American history and culture.

-And for teens and younger readers, you’ll find lists of books that highlight Native American history, culture and experiences.
+And for teens, younger readers, and little kids, you’ll find lists of books that highlight Native American history, culture and experiences.

-You can also view films that highlight Indigenous perspectives, voices, and themes via Kanopy, which provides access to a video streaming service which offers a broad selection of quality documentaries, feature films and training videos.
+You can view more than two dozens films that highlight Indigenous perspectives, voices, and themes via the library’s subscription to Kanopy, which provides access to a video streaming service that offers a broad selection of quality documentaries, feature films and training videos.
 Library cardholders can use Kanopy for free.